Community and Ministry

 - Lenten Series – programs offered by the SSJE https://www.ssje.org/ to guide daily reflection, and weekly opportunities to pray together, to talk about faith, to study scripture and to get to know one another.

-- Bible Study – the Deanery of London offers Bible Study programs where participants gather for dinner and fellowship and then study the scriptures in a new way, often to prepare for the season of Advent.
+- Bible Study – the Deanery of London offers Bible Study programs where participants gather for remotely or for dinner and fellowship and then study the scriptures in a new way, often to prepare for the season of Advent.

 - Confirmation Classes are an important part of teaching and nurturing believers who are preparing to receive the Holy Spirit and make a mature commitment to the promises made in Baptism through a celebration of the sacrament of Confirmation.
 The Deanery of London offers Confirmation Classes as needed.